Rules & Regulations

 • The PCBL operates as a nonprofit organization but occasionally contracts for goods or services with league members and/or outside vendors.
 As with all leagues, some administration positions are paid a nominal fee for their services as outlined in the rules below.

-• All scoring and financial records are kept for a minimum of 120 days as stipulated by USBC standards.
-If you have any questions regarding results or payouts, please address them to League Administration within that 120 day time frame.
+• All scoring and financial records are kept for a minimum of 90 days as stipulated by USBC standards.
+If you have any questions regarding results or payouts, please address them to League Administration within that 90 day time frame.

 A) GENERAL INFORMATION

 1. Sunday League Rules & Regulation have developed over several seasons as working rules meeting our community standards for play.
-Rolling of a participant's first ball indicates acknowledgement and acceptance of Sunday League's Rules & regulations.
+Rolling of a participant's first ball indicates acknowledgement and acceptance of Sunday League's Rules & Regulations.

-4. The Sunday League is not a sanctioned USBC league, and in actuality is a 30 year community service begun by the League Founder and current League Secretary/Advisor for the benefit and pleasure of agreeable participants.
+4. The Sunday League is not a sanctioned USBC league, and in actuality is a 45 year community service begun by the League Executive Director/Founder and current League Secretary/Advisor for the benefit and pleasure of agreeable participants.
 (Agreeable participants are defined as those individuals who understand that this League is not governed by USBC rules and is an independently begun and self-sustaining community event for fun and entertainment.)
 The Sunday League follows USBC guide-lines for actual "play" (refer to Sunday League General play rules for specifics), and its averages are published nationally in the IGBO yearbook, effectively making your average acceptable in most IGBO affiliated tournament.

 5. ADMINISTRATION: